 Finding it difficult to get the communication and networking going on in workshops and meetings, welcome to the world of check-in activities!!
 These are brief, non threatening, fun and information sharing activities performed by each member in a group, the purpose of which is to get a group together.
 There are a bunch of activities …Click for more information

-According to the global Annual State of Agile Survey by VersionOne, the biggest challenge facing agile adoption is the ‘misalignment between organisational culture and agile values’.
+(Slides) According to the global Annual State of Agile Survey by VersionOne, the biggest challenge facing agile adoption is the ‘misalignment between organisational culture and agile values’.
 In other words, agile adoption is only possible in an ‘agile friendly’ culture.
-If agile values go against the organisational culture or DNA, then agile practices will be rejected …Click for more information
+If agile values go against the organisational culture or DNA, then agile practices …Click for more information

 When you’re trying to implement Agile practices, it can be hard getting Millennials on board.
 But why is that, and how can you deal with it?

-In this session we will understand the Y generation’s characteristics, and get practical tools and advice …
+In this session we will understand the Y generation’s characteristics, and get practical …